alichtman/deadbolt/README.md

 # macOS Quick Lock
 > Bringing the simplistic style of Quick Look's file browsing to encryption.

 This tool removes all of the complication of encrypting and decrypting files.
-Simply right click on a file you'd like to encrypt, select the `Encrypt Decrypt` `Quick Action` and follow the prompts.
+Simply right click on a file you'd like to encrypt, select `Quick Actions > Quick Lock` and follow the prompts.
 To decrypt, just double click on the file.

 Here's a quick demo: